FireGoblin/golangTypeGraph/README.md

 Description:

 	Outputs a graphviz compatible .dot file that is a graph of the connections of different types in the target dir.
-	Uses the fork https://github.com/firegoblin/gographviz of https://github.com/awalterschulze/gographviz
-	to handle making the dot file.
+Uses the fork github.com/firegoblin/gographviz of https://github.com/awalterschulze/gographviz to handle making the dot file.
 	The fork adds an interface for GraphableNode and functions upon it to work with the program.
-	Use go/ast and go/parser extensively for parsing the target dir.
+Uses go/ast and go/parser extensively for parsing the target dir.

 Basic Installation:

-	brew install graphviz (or visit http://www.graphviz.org/ for other installation options)
+	brew install graphviz (or visit http://www.graphviz.org/ for other options)

 	go get github.com/firegoblin/golangTypeGraph
 	go get github.com/firegoblin/gographviz